Geography

 TOTAL CREDITS:

-*Choose any GEG course that is not already required for this track.
-Students should consult with their advisor to select program electives based on their concentration, transfer plan, and career goals.
+**Choose any GEG course that is not already required.
+Students should consult with their advisor to select program electives based on their transfer plan and/or career goals.

-#Students should consult with their advisor to select open electives based on their concentration, transfer plan, and career goals.
+***Open electives may be fulfilled with any credit bearing course.
+Students should consult with their advisor to select open electives based on their transfer plan and/or career goals.

 Start My Application